 AMARIS offers one of the first in-depth case studies of a country’s response to maritime insecurity.
 It investigates the manifestations of maritime crime in Ghana and the drivers and inter-sections.
 It studies the governance and capacity building response to them.
 AMARIS is implemented in close cooperation with SafeSeas and partners in Ghana.

 AMARIS is a three-year research and capacity building project, led by the University of Copenhagen and implemented in cooperation with three research institutions in Ghana.
-It is funded by the Danish Development Agency (DANIDA).
+This project is funded by the Ministry of Foreign Affairs of Denmark and administered by the Fellowship Centre of the Danish Development Agency (DANIDA).

 The goal of AMARIS is to conduct a theory-driven and in-depth study of maritime security in Ghana.
 It investigates the manifestations of maritime crime in the country (work package 1), the governance responses to maritime security that have developed in the past twenty year (work package 2), and the capacity building assistance that is carried out in the country by international partners (work package 3).
 Ghana is seen as a paradigmatic case because it is a country in the Global South that can successfully govern its waters.
 The research will reveal best practices, but also the tensions and challenges that persist.
 Theoretically the project draws on practice theory and specifically, assemblage thinking.
 Part of the project is also a junior analyst training school that aims at advancing expertise in the Western African region.